theopn/theopn.github.io/content/blog/2025-12-27-comic-code.md

 +++
 date = '2025-12-27T12:25:26-05:00'
 draft = false
-title = 'I spent $30 on the monospaced Comic Sans' tags = ["Linux", "macos"]
+title = 'I spent $30 on a monospaced Comic Sans' tags = ["Linux", "macos"]
 +++

-I have been a subscriber of [Wolfgang's Channel](https://www.youtube.com/@WolfgangsChannel) since he was a real alpha male using ThinkPad T440p with Gentoo, long before he became a [soyboy latte sipping gender studies college kid](https://www.youtube.com/watch?v=X0DIHlnD_S0) using his filthy Apple Silicon MacBook.
+I have been a subscriber of [Wolfgang's Channel](https://www.youtube.com/@WolfgangsChannel) since he was a real alpha male using ThinkPad T440p with Gentoo, long before he became a [soyboy latte sipping gender studies college kid](https://www.youtube.com/watch?v=X0DIHlnD_S0) with his filthy Apple Silicon MacBook.

 YouTube recently recommended his old video: [Why I Use a Paid Terminal Font](https://www.youtube.com/watch?v=1zvWXT53puQ).
-Wait a minute, it gets even worse, Comic Code is not only a paid terminal font, but as the name suggests, it tries to be the MONOSPACED COMIC SANS!
+Wait a minute, it gets even worse.
+Comic Code is not only a paid terminal font, but as the name suggests, it tries to be a MONOSPACED COMIC SANS!

 Hear me out.
 As terrible as it sounds, I would rather have a chuckle than a sigh when I look at my computer.